filthz/fact-worker-public/README.md

 <h2>Update from a previous version</h2>
 go into the worker folder and execute:

-wget -O update_worker.sh https://github.com/filthz/fact-worker-public/releases/download/base_files/update_worker.sh && bash update_worker.sh
+<code>wget -O update_worker.sh https://github.com/filthz/fact-worker-public/releases/download/base_files/update_worker.sh && bash update_worker.sh</code>

 your worker will be updated to the most recent version and restarted.

 <h2>Troubleshooting:</h2>
+If HiveOS complains (and reboots) because of high LA, disable the watchdog:

+<code>systemctl stop hive-watchdog && systemctl disable hive-watchdog</code>

 If you get the "cannot connect to the docker daemon" error.
 Try running this command and retry installation:

-systemctl enable --now docker
+<code>systemctl enable --now docker</code>